Everything About PMP Certifications: What You Need To Know To Be Successful

 Currently Employed –

-If you have a position in project management and want to advance, you will likely need PMP certification.
+If you have a project management position and want to advance, you will likely need PMP certification.
 Even if your title does not include “project management,” you can still benefit from the certification.

 Employee, but career change:

-If you want to make an internal change for a full-time project management job, PMP certification would look good for a hiring manager.
+If you want to make an internal change for a full-time project management job, PMP certification would impress a hiring manager.
 The best scenario is if your company puts you into a project management career and pays for the preparation and certification exam.

 Unemployed –

 PMP certification can make you a much better candidate for project management positions.
-If you recently lost your job, check with your former employer moving company to see if they have helped you get PMP.
-You can also look for grants through the state employment office or discounts that can help pay for testing and prep costs.
+If you recently lost your job, check with your former employer’s moving company to see if they have helped you get PMP.
+You can also look for grants through the state employment office or discounts to help pay for testing and prep costs.

 Canapar says it makes sense that there is a growing demand for project management professionals.
-There are many things that change and project management is a way to respond to changes.
+Many things change, and project management is how to respond to them.

-According to its study, “Job Growth and the Talent Gap in Project Management,” PMI estimates that, annually, employers around the world will need to fill approximately 2.2 million new project-oriented jobs through 2027.
+According to its study, “Job Growth and the Talent Gap in Project Management,” PMI estimates that employers worldwide must fill approximately 2.2 million new project-oriented jobs annually through 2027.

-If you are looking for a project management position, try to focus on the industries with the strongest growth prospects for years and beyond.
-The coronavirus epidemic has changed the way many companies do business, and it is important to understand what that might mean for project management jobs.
+If you seek a project management position, focus on the industries with the most robust growth prospects for years and beyond.
+The coronavirus epidemic has changed how many companies do business, and understanding what that might mean for project management jobs is essential.

-Whether you are looking for a project management position within your company or trying to land a vacancy elsewhere, PMP certification can help you differentiate yourself from other candidates.
-In other cases, PMP may be a requirement
+Whether you are looking for a project management position within your company or looking to land a vacancy elsewhere, PMP certification can help you differentiate yourself from other candidates.
+In other cases, PMP may be a requirement.

 Stonesifer says most project management career opportunities require PMP certification.